 Getting immunized is one of the best ways to prevent influenza.
-It’s a good idea for everyone in Alberta to get immunized, even healthy people that aren’t at risk of complications.
+It’s a good idea for everyone in Alberta to get immunized, even healthy people that aren’t at risk of complications (serious health problems) from influenza.
 If you have influenza, you can be sick for 5 to 10 days, but it can take weeks to fully recover.

 By protecting yourself, you help protect people around you who are at risk of complications from influenza.
-If more people are protected, less people will get sick from influenza.
+If more people are protected, fewer people will get sick from influenza.

 It’s a good idea for everyone to get immunized for influenza

 every year.
 Influenza vaccine is the best way to lower the chances that you will get influenza and spread it to others.

 Even if you’ve had influenza disease (including H1N1) before, it’s still important to get immunized every year.
 The strains going around this year may be different than the one you had before.

 If you’re pregnant (or planning to get pregnant), it’s safe to get immunized with the inactivated influenza vaccine (injection).
 The live influenza virus nasal spray vaccine is not recommended if you're pregnant.